-In the 1890s, feral cats were already widespread and further cats were deliberately released into the wild to control introduced rabbits.
+In the 1890s, feral cats were already widespread and (a something that current governments would prefer to forget) further cats were deliberately released into the wild to control introduced rabbits, but without any consideration for what the cats would do when the rabbits were gone - or the fact taht cats would find much easier prey among the naive native fauna.
 200 cats were released between Eyre Patch and Mt Ragged in 1899 to control rabbits.
 20 cats in breeding condition were released on Carnac Island in 1890-91 for the same reason.
 A further 30 were to have been released 12 months later, but, in 1892 it was reported that they had destroyed the rabbits.
 In 1901, 160 cats had been released in rabbit infested country.
 These are just a few examples.
 By 1903 there were reports that feral cats were becoming as great a plague as the dingo (semi-wild dog).
 By 1921 feral cats were declared vermin.
 In less than 25 years they had gone from being deliberately released beneficial predators to being vermin in their own right, indicating the foolhardiness of meddling with an ecosystem.

 Cat populations thrived around rivers, creeks and the watering points at cattle stations.
 As the huge cattle stations were split into smaller properties, the number of watering points and homesteads increased.
 The workers took along cats as ratters.
 Left more or less to their own devices, the working cats bred and went feral, expanding into unoccupied territory.